Matplotlib / Seaborn Notebook

 plt.show()

-Access subplots by axes[row, col] for 2D grids, axes[i] for 1D rows.
+Reach subplots with axes[row, col] for 2D grids, and axes[i] for 1D rows.

 Styling & Formatting